Is there any sound more pleasing than the cheerful pop of a Prosecco cork?

 Whether you’re marking a special occasion or simply raising a well-deserved glass to the weekend, the sparkling Italian wine is one of our favourite tipples to toast the good times.

-It’s easy to see why; it’s kinder on the wallet than Champagne and pleasant to sip solo or with food.
-Prosecco is also light on calories, at roughly 80cal per flute although of course, this differs from bottle to bottle.
+It’s easy to see why; it’s more forgiving on finances than Champagne and pleasant to sip on its own or with food and friends.
+Prosecco is also lighter on calories, at roughly 80cal per flute although of course, this differs from bottle to bottle.

 While a bottle of bubbles can only be called Champagne if it’s made in the prestigious French region of the same name, so to only Italian-grown grapes can be called Prosecco.